Sunday, January 31, 2010

 The Shemanski Fountain, built in 1926, a gift from Joseph Shemanski, a Polish immigrant, to the city that showed him kindness.

-Rebecca at the Well, within the Shemanski Fountain in the Park Blocks.
+On the night of April 25 2007 vandals attempted to steal the statue, Rebecca at the Well, within the Shemanski Fountain in the Park Blocks.
 The statue's base held, but the fountain was heavily damaged.
 Months of restoration work followed.
 Since being repaired the fountain was damaged again, this time by metal thieves looking to cash in from selling its fixtures.
 Today it bears the marks of recent tagging.

 The incidents highlight the disturbing vulnerability of our public heritage resources to those tone-deaf to anything but their own impulses.
 Possible solutions, barriers or relocation are unacceptable; to protect Portland's communal historic places from vandals and thieves can present challenges to their very nature as shared space.